Improve your perspectives: A better way to take photographs

 Going on holiday this summer?
 Many of us like nothing better than to capture and upload our weeks of sunshine and sand on Instagram, leaving them drenched in as many different filters as there are brands of beer at the bar.
 Yet it’s often said that less is more and this certainly applies when taking photographs.

 The travel company Expedia has cottoned on to this ethos and launched Better Perspectives.
 It shows London through the lens of up-and-coming photographers, injecting new life into the city through their work and unique perspectives of their surroundings.
 Draw inspiration from this new take on the capital’s landmarks and take tips from these artists to help improve your own work.
-You might end up hitting a new personal best on Insta likes or return with photos which flawlessly capture your time away.
+You might end up hitting a new personal best on Insta likes or return with photo backdrops which flawlessly capture your time away.

 Shed new light…